 Even if you have all the data needed above, balancing the various factors can be tricky.
 For example, suppose you have a lighter high-velocity item and a heavier low-velocity item.
 Which saves you more: reducing effort by storing the heavier item closer to down-forward picking?
 Or keeping the lighter item closer because it sells fast?
 You’ll need a computer to weigh the various factors and determine which decision is more cost effective.

 That said, you can get some traction on the problem by starting small with the storage medium and approximate item velocity using the ABC slotting method.
-Once you are ready for a more sophisticated algorithmic approach, give us a call.
+Once you are ready for a more sophisticated algorithmic approach, or if you are looking to improve your warehouse slotting.
+Give us a call.
 We’ll be happy to help.